 - The speed of the user’s connection.

 Nevertheless, each host offers different packages that can have a significant impact on the performance of a WordPress website.
 Entry-level packages are usually cheaper and naturally not as fast.
-Therefore, one of the first sensible optimizations is actually an upgrade of the package.
+Therefore, one of the first sensible optimisations is actually an upgrade of the package.

-Raidboxes offers starter packages in Managed WordPress Hosting, for example, which relieve you of administrative work with WordPress and already include optimizations such as server-side caching.
+Raidboxes offers starter packages in Managed WordPress Hosting, for example, which relieve you of administrative work with WordPress and already include optimisations such as server-side caching.
 But there are also particularly high-performance packages in High Traffic Hosting, for example for projects with very high access numbers.
-There are also special rates for WooCommerce hosting for your online store.
+There are also special rates for WooCommerce hosting for your online shop.
 It goes without saying that the larger packages provide an additional performance boost.

 One thing is clear: if you pay more, you usually get more performance.
 This naturally applies to all hosters.
-Almost all of the performance tweaks applied are increased by tariff upgrades.
+Almost all of the performance tweaks that are applied are increased by tariff upgrades.
 But what can be gained without directly switching to a higher tariff?

 Use WordPress caching